What is a credit-builder loan?

 How does a credit-builder loan work?

-• You make monthly payments: You’ll make payments toward the loan—with interest—in installments, usually over the course of six to 24 months.
+• You make monthly payments: You’ll make payments with interest on the loan in installments, usually over six to 24 months.

 • You get access to the money: If you’ve made all your payments on time by the end of the loan’s term, your lender will make the funds available to you.